yasirerkam/Win10_BrightnessSlider/README.md

 this app puts a Monitor Brightness icon to on Taskbar Tray.
 So you can access it with 1 click. targeting laptops.

+**NOTE** :
-**NOTE** :  v1.4 is most stable. also you can test the newest version and report here
+1) v1.4 is most stable. also you can test the newest version and report here.
+2) if slider working. but suddenly (you plug/unplug monitor/MirrorScreen in any way) then screen act up weird for second. you CAN get error while trying to change birghtness, you gotta press "Detect monitor".

 * **supported os**:  win7 , win8 , win10
 * **requirements**: .net4 framework.  (win7 may need to install)